How to be causal: time, spacetime, and spectra: Causal differential equations

 More general differential equations can be written down as weighted sums of different orders of time derivatives e.g. ~ { } for parameters $T_n$, $a_m$, and a defined maximum order of derivatives $N$, with $T_N \neq 0$.
 These will remain KK causal as long as the highest derivative on the RHS is of lower order than that on the LHS \cite{Kinsler-2010pra-lfiadc}.

 We might consider recasting the differential equations used here in an integral form; e.g. for an evolution starting at a time $t_i$, eqn. \eqref{eqn-basicRQ} becomes ~

 although in most cases this is not as easy as writing down the differential equation.
 Also, as discussed next, differential equations make it easier to consider the spectral properties.
-And on a more intuitive note, writing down a differential equation does not imply you have solved it -- it is a notation more compatible with the concept of an unknown future outcome, dependent on as-yet unknown future causes.
+And on a more intuitive note, writing down a differential equation does not imply you have solved it -- it is a notation more compatible with the concept of an unknown future outcome, dependent on as-yet unknown future causes \cite{Kinsler-2014arxiv-negfreq}.
 This point of view becomes clearer when discretized forms of the differential models are considered, as done in the appendix (\ref{S-appdx-discrete}).
+Further, the ambitious may find it interesting to consider the causal set approach \cite{Rideout-S-2000prd} to how a universe universe extends itself into its future.